201019-UiPath/JenningsJacob-code/Notes/UiPath/ControlFlow.md

 Helps the user decide the execution flow of th program bsed on certain conditions

 #### If Statement
-Contains a statement with a condition and two sets of instructions (Then & Else) as outcomes
+Contains a statement with a condition and two sets of instructions (Then & Else) as outcomes.
+In flowcharts, it will be represented as a Flow Decision
 ![IfStatement](../images/UiPath/If.png)

 #### Switch Activity
-Executes a set of statemnests out of multiple, based on the value of a specific expression
+Executes a set of statemnests out of multiple, based on the value of a specific expression.
+Used instead of if statement when we need at least 3 potential courses of action.
 ![Switch](../images/UiPath/switch.png)

 ## Loops
-## Other Control Flow Activities
-## Flowcharts
-## Error Handling
+Repititions of a set of operations based on aa given condition.
+Most important loops are:

+**Do While**:
+- execcutes a specific sequence while a condition is met.
+The conditition is evaluated after each execution of the statements
+- in sequences, they have their own container
+- in flowcharts, you can just connect a certain point the the workflow to another execution point

+**While**:
+- execcutes a specific sequence while a condition is met.
+The conditition is evaluated before each execution of the statements

+**For Each**:
+- Performs an activity or a series of activities on each element of a collection
+- in sequences, add for each activity, then give an iterator and collection of objects you wish to iterate through